zyradyl-moe/archive.zyradyl.moe/_posts/2018-11-28-ThothBackup-Part-1.md

 #### Part 1 - Cross Platform is hard ####

-One of the biggest parts of the backup project was it's ability to be cross-platform.
+One of the biggest parts of the backup project was its ability to be cross-platform.
 I want the system to be easy enough to use that anyone and everyone could grab a client, get it configured, and get going.
 To facilitate this, the initial idea was to use tools that were built into the operating